passport/www.passportjs.org/docs/sessions.md

 ```

 This particular example is typical of most applications, in that it simply
-restores the information that was originally serialized.
-The information that
+restores the information that was originally serialized when the session was
-is most commonly needed (for example, to render a user element in the top-right
+established.
+The information that is most commonly needed (for example, to
+render a user element in the top-right corner of a page) is stored in the
-corner of a page) is cached in the session, thus reducing load placed on a
+session, thus reducing load placed on a database when subsequently
+authenticating the session.

+There is an inherent tradeoff between the amount of data stored in a session and
-database when subsequently authenticating the session.
+database load incurred when authenticating a session.
+This tradeoff is
+particularly pertinent when session data is stored on the client, rather than
+the server, using a package such as [`cookie-session`](https://github.com/expressjs/cookie-session).
+Storing less data in the session will require queries to a database to obtain
+that information.
+Conversely, storing more data in the session reduces database
+queries while potentially exceeding maximum size of data that can be stored in
+a cookie (or other storage medium).

-This tradeoff between amount of data stored in a session and database load when
+This tradeoff between amount of data stored in a session and query load a
-authenticating a session is controlled by the application-supplied
+database is subjected to when authenticating a session is controlled by the
-`serializeUser` and `deserializeUser` functions.
+application-supplied `serializeUser` and `deserializeUser` functions.

 The following example minimizes the data stored in the session to just a user
-ID, at the expense of querying the database for any request in which the session
+ID, at the expense of querying the database for every request in which the
-is authenticated.
+session is authenticated.

 ```
 passport.serializeUser(function(user, cb) {